akpw/mktxp/README.md

 ```

 ### Remote CAPsMAN info
-Similar to remote DHCP resolution, mktxp allows collecting CAPsMAN-related metrics via the following option:
+Similar to remote DHCP resolution, RouterOS_Exporter allows collecting CAPsMAN-related metrics via the following option:
 ```
-    remote_capsman_entry = None     # An MKTXP entry to provide for remote capsman info
+    remote_capsman_entry = None     # An RouterOS_Exporter entry to provide for remote capsman info
 ```
-`MKTXP entry` in this context can be any other mktxp.conf entry, and for the sole purpose of collecting CAPsMAN-related metrics it does not even need to be enabled.
+`routeros_exporter entry` in this context can be any other routeros_exporter.conf entry, and for the sole purpose of collecting CAPsMAN-related metrics it does not even need to be enabled.
 An example:
 ```
 [RouterA]
     ...  # RouterA settings as normal